corbado/example-passkeys-php-symfony/README.md

 ### 3. Usage

+After step 2.4.4. your local server should be fully funcional.

 If you now go to your ngrok URL you should be forwarded to the `/login` page:
 ![image](https://user-images.githubusercontent.com/23581140/206202277-80ea9af6-c2de-456a-abed-febc622be291.png)